CupNoodles02/Valen/README.md

 ### Frontend Deployment (Vercel)
 The frontend is automatically deployed to Vercel when changes are pushed to the repository.

-### Backend Deployment (Vercel)
+### Backend Deployment (Render)
-The backend API is deployed as Vercel Serverless Functions:
+The backend API is deployed on Render:
-1. API routes are automatically detected in the `backend/api` directory
-2. Functions are deployed alongside the frontend
+1. Connect your GitHub repository to Render
+2. Configure build and start commands
-3. Environment variables can be configured in the Vercel dashboard
+3. Set environment variables in the Render dashboard
+4. Automatic deployments on git push

 ### Manual Deployment

+**Frontend (Vercel):**
 ```bash
 # Install Vercel CLI
 npm i -g vercel